yukare-dev/yukare-dev/README.md

 ### 📚 get to know me

 I am currently transitioning my career to the technology field.
 Academic of Systems Analysis and Development at Estácio University.
-I am dedicated to learning web development as part of the [Programa ONE - ORACLE NEXT EDUCATION](https://www.oracle.com/br/education/oracle-next-education/) in partnership between ALURA and ORACLE.
-In addition to having training in Full-Stack Development at the [Vai na Web](https://www.vainaweb.com.br/).
+I am dedicated to learning web development as part of the [Programa Desenvolve](https://desenvolve.grupoboticario.com.br/).
+Also trained in Full-Stack Development at the [Vai na Web](https://www.vainaweb.com.br/).
 My background in psychology has provided me with a solid foundation in data analysis, communication, and teamwork.
 I am a fast learner, always willing to challenge myself to reach new goals.

 ### 🔧 my utility belt of tools